 Since our inception, we have devoted our resources primarily to fund our research and development programs.
 We have been unprofitable since inception and to date have received limited revenues from the sale of products.
 We cannot assure you that we will be able to generate sufficient product revenues to attain profitability on a sustained basis or at all.
 We expect to incur losses for the next several years as we continue to invest in product research and development, preclinical studies, clinical trials and regulatory compliance.
-As of June 30, 2003, our accumulated deficit was \$49,387,000, of which \$8,894,000 was the result of the write-off of excess purchase price.
+As of September 30, 2003, our accumulated deficit was \$51,593,000, of which \$8,894,000 was the result of the write-off of excess purchase price.

-On July 22, 2002 we entered into a Supply Agreement whereby Block Drug Company ("Block") was required to produce Aphthasol(R) for us for a defined period of time at its Puerto Rico facility.
+On July 22, 2002 we entered into a Supply Agreement whereby Block Drug Company (Block) was required to produce Aphthasol(R) for us for a defined period of time at its Puerto Rico facility.
 Subsequently we were advised by Block that it was unable to produce Aphthasol(R) for us pursuant to the Supply Agreement.
-In May 2003, we reached a settlement with Block relating to this matter whereby Block made a one-time cash payment to us and Block was relieved of its obligations under the Supply Agreement and the Asset Sale Agreement, pursuant to which we purchased certain assets relating to amlexanox and Aphthasol(R) from Block, and we were relieved from certain future obligations under the Asset Sale Agreement.
-An alternative supplier for Aphthasol(R) has been identified and we are in the process of qualifying this supplier.
-Initial production steps have been completed but there will be an interruption of supply to our wholesaler until the alternate manufacturer of Aphthasol(R) is able to commercially produce the product.
-Until the product supply issues are resolved our planned marketing relaunch of Aphthasol(R) will be delayed.
+In May 2003, we reached a settlement with Block relating to this matter whereby Block made a one-time cash payment to us and Block was relieved of its obligations under the Supply Agreement and the Asset Sale Agreement, pursuant to which we had purchased certain assets relating to amlexanox and Aphthasol(R) from Block, and we were relieved from certain future obligations under the Asset Sale Agreement.
+We have selected Contract Pharmaceuticals Ltd. Canada as an alternative supplier for Aphthasol(R) and it has produced initial qualifying batches of the product.
+Full scale production is planned to commence in the first quarter of 2004 but there has been an interruption of supply to our wholesaler until Contract Pharmaceuticals Ltd. Canada is able to commercially produce the product and FDA approval is received for this alternate manufacturing site.
+Until these product supply issues are resolved our planned marketing relaunch of Aphthasol(R) will be delayed.